-Discrimination is the act of differentiating among employees or applicants for employment on the basis of any protected characteristic described above.
+Discrimination is the act of differentiating among employees or applicants for employment in the terms and conditions of employment on the basis of any protected characteristic described above.

 Sexual Harassment is one form of unlawful harassment and deserves special mention.
 Applicable state and federal law define sexual harassment as: Unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual or sex-based nature when: